ronak197/Comicity/README.md

 This is an application to read comics.

-This app gives the basic structure of comic reading application.

 ## General Guideline

 - Internet is required to load the images from the firebase.